cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 ## Limitations during the Beta

 Durable Objects is currently in early beta, and some planned features have not been enabled yet.
-All of these limitations will be fixed before Durable Objects becomes generally available.
+We will be addressing these limitations throughout the beta period.

 ### Risk of Data Loss

 At this time, we are not ready to guarantee that data won't be lost.
 We don't expect data loss, but bugs are always possible, and we are still working on automatic backup and recovery.

 For now, if you are storing data in Durable Objects that you can't stand to lose, you must arrange to make backups of that data into some other storage system.
+Do not rely on Durable Objects for storing production data during the beta period.
 (This is, of course, always best practice anyway, but it is especially important in the beta.)

 ### Global Uniqueness